Deal alert! Northwest will form your LLC for $39 (60% discount). See details.

 5. Obtain your Federal Tax ID Number (aka EIN) from the IRS

-Your Federal Tax ID Number (aka EIN) is like a social security number is to an individual… it identifies your business/LLC to the IRS for tax purposes.
+Your Federal Tax ID Number (aka EIN) is like a social security number is to an individual; it identifies your business/LLC to the IRS for tax purposes.

 Don’t let other websites trick you into paying exorbitant fees to have them do this for you.
+Getting an EIN is a free service provided by the IRS.

-Remember: only file for your Federal Tax ID Number (EIN) after your LLC is approved.
+Remember: Only file for your Federal Tax ID Number (EIN) after your LLC is approved.
 Having an EIN attached to the wrong LLC is not fun.
 Dealing with the IRS to make corrections and cancel EINs is a pain in the butt!

 6. Keep your LLC in compliance by filing your Annual Report